munozarturo/munozarturo.com/content/projects/nuxt-class-inject.md

 You of course, could use a module like `@nuxtjs/color-mode` (a module that heavily inspired this project) but this module only allows you to change one CSS class.
 Which didn't *exactly* work for me because I also wanted to change the font type and the font size for accessibility reasons.
 Which means that I would either have to register 54 CSS classes and set user preferences through a single class, botch something together by using `@nuxtjs/color-mode` not as intended, or... make my own module.

 Now, even though the last solution was obviously the most time consuming&mdash;I swear to god it was calling my name.
-So almost 30 hours of work later, I now only have to set 12 CSS classes.
-That&lsquo;s almost 1 CSS class *less* per hour of work.
-Worth it if you ask me.
+So 30 hours of work later, I now only have to set 12 CSS classes.
+That&lsquo;s like 1 CSS class *less* per hour of work.
+Totally worth it.

-In all seriousness, that&lsquo;s not the reason I made it.
-It was mostly because it&lsquo;s a pretty good excuse to make a Nuxt module while keeping it pretty easy&mdash;I ripped off `@nuxtjs/color-mode` so hard.
+In all seriousness though, it was a pretty good excuse to make a Nuxt module while keeping it pretty easy&mdash;I ripped off `@nuxtjs/color-mode` *a lot*.
 So now, if and when I want to make my own Nuxt module.
 I will know how.
 Well...
-I will kinda sorta know how.
+I will kinda sorta know how&mdash;it depends, I don&lsquo;t know what future me is trying to make.

 Also, to be fair, it&lsquo;s a pretty fucking cool module... like common, CSS class injection pre-client rendering!
 In this economy, that&lsquo;s a steal.